Windrose 20

-The design was built by Laguna Yachts in the United States, starting in 1977, but it is now out of production.
+The Windrose 20 is a recreational keelboat first built in 1977 by Laguna Yachts in the United States, and now out of production.

 Design

-The Windrose 20 is a recreational keelboat, built predominantly of fiberglass, with wood trim.
-It has a fractional sloop rig, a raked stem, a plumb transom, a transom-hung rudder controlled by a tiller and a fixed stub keel and retractable centerboard.
+Designed by Ron Holder, the fiberglass, hull has a raked stem, a plumb transom, a transom-hung rudder controlled by a tiller and a fixed stub keel and retractable centerboard.
 It displaces 1650 lb.

 The boat has a draft of 4.50 ft with the centerboard extended and 1.00 ft with it retracted, allowing operation in shallow water, beaching or ground transportation on a trailer.

-The boat is normally fitted with a small outboard motor for docking and maneuvering.

 The design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin and two straight settee berths in the main cabin.
 The galley is located on the starboard side amidships.
 The head is located in the bow cabin on the port side under the "V"-berth.

-For sailing the design may be equipped with one of several sized of jibs or genoas.
+It has a fractional sloop rig.

 The design has a hull speed of 5.36 kn.